pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 6.2.0
+- Support for links and folders as a fallback document, details see [#4860](https://github.com/pimcore/pimcore/pull/4860)

 ## 6.1.2
 - Sessions: the native PHP session mechanism is now the default (instead of `session.handler.native_file`).
 To use the former handler use the following config: